-Put few drops on the label and spread it around.
+In a well-ventilated area, put a few drops of lighter fluid on the label and gently spread it around.
 Don’t worry if a little gets on the book itself.
-I’ve tried this even with non-glossy covers and it caused no permanent harm.
+I’ve tried this even with non-glossy covers and being soaked with lighter fluid caused them no permanent harm.

 Give it a couple of seconds to soak in, then carefully pick at a corner of the label and slowly peel it up.

 The lighter fluid attacks the adhesive without significantly weakening the paper, allowing you to peel up the sticker in one piece, and the discoloration you might see on the book itself will go away completely as the highly volatile lighter fluid evaporates.

 (On a non-glossy book, where the entire surface of the “stain” is exposed to the air, it should be gone in under 5 minutes.
 On a glossy book where some got in through a nick in the gloss or at the edge of the cover, it’ll take significantly longer.)

 Also, the label on my can of lighter fluid does mention that it will lift “solvent-based inks” and I recently received a glossy book where the silver permanent marker on the cover wouldn’t lift under the influence of rubbing alcohol.
 A couple of drops of lighter fluid and a piece of tissue could buff it right off.